fkromer/hypothesis-ros/docs/source/index.rst

 `hypothesis-ros` looks small and cute.
 But it is one of those libraries on the dark side of power.
 It can be very powerful and very nasty.
-It enables property-based testing on the ROS node level.
+It enables property-based testing on the ROS1 node level.
 It provides generators for message data fields, parameters and message fields of a growing number of messages.

 `hypothesis-ros` depends on property based testing framework `hypothesis`_.